 Walk along Lido Key’s shoreline, and it’s likely that you find some colorful shells.
 Lido Key Beach is coarser and more golden, compared to the super-fine and record-white Siesta Beach.

-Taking in the landscape, you enjoy a refreshingly quiet vibe.
+Taking in the landscape, you experience a refreshingly quiet vibe.
 That there’s no developed downtown area on Lido Key keeps the noise level down.

 But for sophisticated shopping, dining and drinks, just make your way over to the neighboring St. Armands Key.
 Called Sarasota’s jewel, St. Armands Circle (or just the Circle) overwhelms you with a mix of upscale offerings.